neurobiol/unlearn/docs/content/poster_guide.md

 One panel displays a dense similarity network as a visual cue for global structure, connectivity, and potential rewiring across conditions.

-Some viewers do not see a face at first.
-After being told there is a face, many suddenly perceive it.
-This shift illustrates how prior information can reorganize interpretation without altering the underlying stimulus.

-Others report seeing a moon in the sky, a mountain, or phytoplankton in the ocean.
-These alternative readings are valid.
-The scientific claims do not depend on any single artistic perception.
-The meaning lies in the quantitative questions above, not in the metaphor.

-## The protocol line under the gap plot
+## The protocol under the gap plot

 - Past exposure and initial learning